Curtiss "Jenny" JN-4 at WW I Airshow at Wright-Patterson AFB, Dayton, Ohio in 2016.

 During World War I, Curtiss JN-4 airplanes were built and tested in Waukegan.
 Also known as "Jenny" by Americans for the JN designation in the name, the biplane was probably North America's most famous WW I plane.

 The Jenny was built by the Curtiss Aeroplane Company of Hammondsport, New York, later the Curtiss Aeroplane and Motor Company.
-Parts for the Jenny were assembed at a Curtiss plant on Market Street in Waukegan, and some metal parts were made at Fansteel in North Chicago.
+Parts for the Jenny were assembled at a Curtiss plant on Market Street in Waukegan, and some metal parts were made at Fansteel in North Chicago.

-ability made it ideal to train pilots.
+The twin-seater biplane's maneuverability made it ideal to train pilots.
 Its top speed was 75 mph, and its service ceiling was 6,500 feet.
 The JN-4B models were built in Waukegan and powered by an OX-2 piston engine; 76 were sold to the U.S. Army, and 9 to the U.S. Navy.

 Civilians took flights in the "Jenny" at the Curtis Flying Field with an official tester for the Curtiss Company.
 Unfortunately, in October 1919, one death occurred after a flight when the passenger, Hazel Nolan of Waukegan, leaned too close to the propeller.

 On July 3, 1920, the Curtiss JN-4 was featured in a parade in Waukegan.
 During World War I, the "Jenny" was used to entice the purchase of Liberty Bonds to pay off the war debt.

 Curtiss JN-4 "Jenny" on parade in Waukegan in front of the Academy Theater, July 3, 1920.
 Dunn Museum, 93.40.1